-In this age of 24/7/365 availability expectations, you simply can’t afford to be down.
-That’s where the successful implementation of a cloud backup and disaster recovery solution comes in.
+In today’s age of always available expectations, you simply can’t afford to have downtime.
+That’s where the successful implementation of a cloud backup and disaster recovery (DR) solution comes in.

 Is a cloud solution right for your organization?

 To get to that answer, you first need to thoroughly map your organization’s environment—and document the availability requirements for each of your servers, applications, and data.

 Too often, people don’t fully understand what systems they have and what operating system versions they’re running—not to mention whether they’re physical or virtual.

 Consider these questions carefully: